sharanvkaur/product-catalog/README.md

 A live version of this app is available [here](https://app-seph.herokuapp.com/).

 To run locally, git clone this repository and run `bundle install`.
-To set up the database, run `rails db:create`, `rails db:migrate` and `rails db:seed`.
 Use `rake` to run tests, and `rails server` to start the server and view the app on `localhost:3000`.

 ***